 Before crossing a border, we strongly advise that you review any restrictions that may be in place for your destination, as well as any countries through which you may transit.
-Please follow any government advice issued by your country of residence and make sure to check with your airline and transfer company before you travel in case they have introduced any new guidelines.
-You can find more information about every country’s current guidelines on the U.S. Department of State’s travel site.
+Please follow any government advice issued by your country of residence and make sure to check with your airline, hotel and transfer company before you travel in case they have introduced any new guidelines.
+You can find more information about every country’s current guidelines on the Gov.UK Travel Advice page.

-In addition to following our charter safety information, we strongly recommend all charter guests watch a full chart and yacht briefing before undocking at the base.
-(Watching these videos is mandatory for all skippers and first mates).
-You can find the briefing videos here.
+In addition to following our charter safety information, we strongly recommend all charter guests attend a full charter and yacht briefing before you undock at the base.
+Join an online briefing event (more to be added soon) or join in-person at the base.

-You will be crossing a border during your journey.
-Please note: you should bring the original and one copy of necessary (and valid) documents for entering the other country.
+If you are crossing a border during your journey, please bring the original and one copy of necessary (and valid) documents for entering the other country

-Creating the most exquisite charter experiences takes attentive service and a world class-fleet, while also ensuring that our customers’ health and safety come first.
+Creating the most exquisite charter experiences takes attentive service and a world class-fleet, whilst also ensuring that our customers’ health and safety come first.

 As a first step in planning any trip abroad, please review the following travel advice and information: